mrbrunelli/aws-node-sqs-worker/README.md

 ### Messages and Queues

-> The SQS event is triggered after sending the message, with 5 seconds delay.
+> The SQS event is triggered after sending a message, with 5 seconds delay.

 1. Call listQueue lambda to check queues url